Compute

 • The status of a non-shared disk is In-use or Available.

 • The status of a shared disk is Available.
-If the shared disk status is In-use, detach the disk from all of its servers and then expand the capacity.
+If the status is In-use, detach the disk from all of its servers and then expand the capacity.

 • The disk has been backed up using CBR or snapshots.
-For details about backups, see Backing Up EVS Disks.
-For details about snapshots, see Managing EVS Snapshots.
+For details, see Backing Up EVS Disks and Managing EVS Snapshots respectively.

 Ensure that the server meets the following conditions: